 4 3 4 2 1

 Standard & Poor's

 U.S. News evaluated 34 Health Funds.
 Our list highlights the top-rated funds for long-term investors based on the ratings of leading fund industry researchers.

 The fund has returned 54.03 percent over the past year, 25.47 percent over the past three years, and 29.96 percent over the past five years.

 |Trailing Returns||Updated 11.30.2013|

 |10 Years (Annualized)||N/A|

 The investment seeks maximum long-term capital growth through capital appreciation.
 The fund invests at least 80% of its assets in the equities of healthcare companies, meaning companies that develop, produce, or distribute products or services related to the healthcare or medical industries and derive a substantial portion, that is, more than 50%, of their sales from products and services in the healthcare industry.
 It invests in U.S. and non-U.S. companies across all market capitalizations.
-The fund may invest a significant portion of its assets in non-U.S. companies and may also invest in companies located in emerging markets.
+The fund may invest up to 50% of its total assets in non-U.S. companies.
 It is non-diversified.

 Delaware Healthcare Fund has an expense ratio of 1.55 percent.